kushalkolar/composition_sugar/README.md

 ```

 #### Logging
-Besides being easily readable, the function & parameters are logged.
+Besides being more readable, the functions & parameters are logged.
 See the binder demo for more details.

 ```python
 >>> pprint(container.log, width=20)